 As of January 1, 2019 all lease agreements are accounted for according to the requirments under IFRS 16, Leases.
 If previous accounting principles for leases (IAS 17) would have been applied, the reported EBIT in the third quarter would be SEKm 3 higher, financial expenses SEKm 6 lower and profit after tax SEKm 6 higher.
 The reason for EBIT and profit after tax being higher without IFRS 16 is due to the fact that a leased asset has been written down during the third quarter.
-However, with previous principles the lease contract would most probably been regarded as onerous, resulting in a negative impact in both EBIT and profit after tax with approximately the equivalent numbers.
-The reported EBIT in the first nine months would be SEKm 1 higher, financial expenses SEKm 13 lower and profit after tax SEKm 11 higher.
+However, with previous principles the lease contract would most probably been regarded as onerous, resulting in a negative impact in both EBIT and profit after tax SEKm 13 lower and profit after tax SEKm 11 higher.
 IFRS 16 does not have an impact on reported cash flow, however there is a shift in cash flow from operating activities to financial activites since the lease payments are repaying the recognized lease liability.
 Below is a specification per segment on the effect of the new standard on the balance sheet and income statement as of September 30, 2019.